carrionalfredo/Spaceship-Titanic/README.md

 freq      4378
 Name: transported, dtype: object
 ```
-The values are almost equal distributed between True and False.
+The values are almost equal distributed between True and False (50.36% `True`).

 #### Feature importance analysis
 In order to analyze the importance of the variables, the following steps were made.

-For categorical variables, the mutual_info_score is calculated, and the result is:
+For categorical variables, the `mutual_info_score` is calculated, and the results are:

 ```python
 passengerid    0.693121
 name           0.675740